Data 101

 Frequently Asked Questions about Education Data

 Data works for individuals when it empowers them to make decisions about their futures.
-Key people—like families and educators—also need timely, easy-to-understand information that they can use to support individuals in their decisionmaking.
-Isolated data points don’t provide a full picture of student learning, but when data comes together—under requirements like privacy and security—it can help people support all individuals to achieve their unique goals.
+Key people—like families, educators, and career counselors—also need timely, easy-to-understand information that they can use to support individuals in their decisionmaking.
+Isolated data points don’t provide a full picture, but when data comes together—under requirements like privacy and security—it can help people support all individuals to achieve their unique goals.

 All states have policies that determine which stakeholders, from teachers to state officials, have access to individual-level data.
 Usually only those who interact with students, such as teachers and families, are allowed to see personal information.
 Others can access aggregate, de-identified data that enables them to better develop, implement, and evaluate policies and programs.
 The federal government does not have—and is legally barred from creating—any database of K–12 student-level data.
 Read more about who uses education data.